IssacMathai/IssacMathai/README.md

-- 👋 Hi, I’m @IssacMathai
+Hi, I'm Issac Mathai.
-- 👀 I’m interested in coding in Python & Java.
+I’m most comfortable with coding in Python as I've been using it since 2018.
-- 🌱 I’m currently learning how to code in C & SQL.
+At university, I'm programming in Java and learning C & SQL.

+In this GitHub you will find some projects of mine, most of which are from high school or university.
 <!---
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...